frockenstein/flog/content/notes/kanban.md

 * Kanban decouples delivery cadence from both development lead time and prioritziation cadence.
 * Short, time-boxed iterations have led to dysfunction with some teams attempting to adopt Agile development methods
 * Delivery of release of software involves coordination of many people from various functions.
 All of this coordination has a measurable cost.
-* Delivery or release of software carries with it a set of transatiction costs in both time and money.
+* Delivery or release of software carries with it a set of transaction costs in both time and money.
 These costs can be determined and tracked.
 * Regular delivery builds trust, and delivering consistently can be addictive - also reduces coordination costs
 * Ad hoc delivery can make sense for orgs with high levels of trust and maturity and low transaction/coordination costs
 * Legitimate requests for an expedited delivery may be cause for an off-cycle release.
 Regular releases should resume asap afterward.